Winners of the Annual Essay Contest

 DEADLINE

-All submissions must be received in time to be published in volume 69 of the McGill Law Journal to be considered for the fourth edition of the contest.
+To be considered for the fifth edition of the contest, all submissions must be received in time to be published in volume 70 of the McGill Law Journal .
 Submissions that are received later will be eligible for the next edition of the contest.
 Submissions are welcomed using our website submission portal.

 CONTEST BY-LAWS